 Country Rating AA2

-- High income country that serves as a regional and global hub for trade and financial services
+- High-income country that serves as a regional and global hub for trade with the world’s 2nd busiest port

-- Strong external position with a long history of current account surpluses, ample foreign exchange reserves, and low public external debt
+- Strong external position with a track record of current account surpluses, ample foreign exchange reserves, and low public external debt

 - Strong business environment and banking sector

 - Strategic position at the heart of South-East Asia

 - High dependence on exports

 - Pressure on productive population due to high old age dependency ratio